Botox Gone Wrong Korea & Filler Migration — How to Avoid & Fix from ₩50,000

 - Aesthetic Medicine Specialist

-- Located minutes from Incheon International Airport
+- Located 120 mins from Incheon Airport

 Medically reviewed by Dr. Sung-Jun Cho, Medical Director / Aesthetic Medicine Specialist, RE:BERRY